-In March 2017, the Company entered into a net smelter returns royalty agreement with Sandstorm.
-Under the terms of the agreements, the Company will receive \$50,000 in return for granting Sandstorm a 2% NSR on the Company's More Creek property.
-The Company will have the option to buyback 1% of the NSR from Sandstorm for cash consideration of \$500,000.
+In March 2017, the Company entered into an NSR agreement with Sandstorm.
+Under the terms of the agreement, the Company has granted to Sandstorm a 2% NSR on the Company's More Creek property in consideration of payment of the sum of \$50,000 The Company has the option to buy back 1% of the NSR from Sandstorm for cash consideration of \$500,000.
 In relation to the transaction, the Company incurred total expenses of \$10,979.
 As a result, the Company recorded a recovery of exploration and evaluation expenditures from the sale of NSR of \$39,021 to the More Creek property in FYE 2017.